dezswap/docs/content/en/docs/introduction/about.md

 weight: 10
 ---

 **Dezswap** is a [Uniswap](https://uniswap.org/)-inspired automated market-maker (AMM) protocol implemented with smart contracts on the XPLA Chain.
 This enables a decentralized on-chain exchange for the various assets involved in XPLA Chain's ecosystem.
+Dezswap is an open source and an open API.
+Anyone can fork the code through Github.
+And any Dapp can use the deployed API on XPLA chain.
+Please check the contract address in the [Resources]({{< relref "/docs/resources/contract-addresses" >}}).

 ## Participants